 Vignaux (1993) derived CPUE indices for the pair trawl fishery for 1974-1991 and the CPUE indices have been incorporated in the stock assessments of SNA 8 conducted since Gilbert & Sullivan (1994).
-The CPUE indices decline considerably during 1974-1986 and then recover somewhat over the subsequent years (Figure 30).
+The CPUE indices decline considerably during 1974-1986 and then recover somewhat over the subsequent years (Figure 31).
 The CPUE indices have an associated CV of 0.13-0.30 (Vignaux 1993) and the most recent assessment (Davies et al 2013) assumed an additional process error of 0.20.

-A standardised CPUE analysis of the SNA 8 single trawl fishery catch and effort data was updated, including data from 1996-97 to 2018-19 (following Langley 2017).
-The data set comprised individual trawl records (fishing event based data) from trawls targeting snapper, trevally, and red gurnard during January-April.
+A standardised CPUE analysis of the SNA 8 single trawl fishery catch and effort data was updated, including data from 1996-97 to 2019-20 (following Langley 2017).
+The data set comprised individual trawl records (fishing event-based data) from trawls targeting snapper, trevally, and red gurnard during January-April.
 The annual CPUE indices were relatively constant during 1996-97 to 2003-04.
-The indices increased over the subsequent years, initially increasing by approximately 70% during 2003-04 to 2007-08, and then increasing considerably during 2007-08 to 2014-15 (Figure 30).
-The indices remained at the higher level during 2015-16 to 2018-19.
-The CPUE indices have an associated CV of 0.12-0.18.
+The indices increased over the subsequent years, initially increasing by approximately 70% during 2003-04 to 2007-08, and then increasing considerably during 2007-08 to 2014-15 (Figure 31).
+The indices remained at the higher level during 2015-16 to 2018-19 but were considerably lower in 2019-20.
+In recent years, there have been a limited number of vessels operating in the inshore trawl fishery and the operation of the vessels has changed in response to the increase in the abundance of snapper (increased avoidance).
+The standardised CPUE analysis has not adequately accounted for the change in fishing operation, particularly in the most recent year, as indicated by a divergence in the CPUE trends from the two main vessels in the fishery.

+The recent trawl CPUE indices have an associated CV of 0.12-0.18.
 From the results of preliminary modelling, the CPUE indices were assigned a process error of 0.1.

-Figure 30: BPT CPUE indices (left) and recent BT CPUE indices (right).
+Figure 31: BPT CPUE indices (left) and recent BT CPUE indices (right).
 The grey line represents the model fit to the indices.